JosephLalli/phasing_T2T/README.md

 First, we evaluate phasing accuracy using family data [as outlined in SHAPEIT5's documentation](https://odelaneau.github.io/shapeit5/docs/tutorials/ukb_wgs/#validation-of-your-phasing).

-Second, we will use the haplotype-phased samples present in the draft human pangenome as a ground truth.
+Second, we use the haplotype-phased samples present in the draft human pangenome as a ground truth.

-To do this, we phase the data set four times:
+To perform these evaluations, we phase the data set four times:
 - all 3202 samples, providing a pedigree
 - all samples excluding those identified as parents in the 1KGP pedigree (2002 samples)
 - all samples excluding those identified as parents of samples included in the draft pangenome (note: all shared 1KGP-pangenome samples are in the 1KGP dataset as children of trios).